jeff-shima/Gerris-Post-Processing/README.md

 Go to the directory to which you want to clone the project, then ```git clone https://github.com/jeff-shima/Gerris-Post-Processing.git```

 ## Set up in RStudio
+To open the project, go to the project menu (upper right corner) and select the project.

-NOTE: this should npot be necessary since the setup is written in the .Rproj config file.
+NOTE: the following build setup should (hopefully) not be necessary since the setup is written in the .Rproj config file.
 In the ```Tools``` menu, go to ```Project Options```, then ```Build tools```.
 Set build to ```Custom```, then browse to ```run.sh```.

 ## Setting up post processing